viticulture and terroir

 Viticulture

 Chatterbox Vineyard comprises 4 blocks of Pinot Noir and 2 blocks of Chardonnay and totals 10.4 planted acres.
-We are proud to produce 4 varieties of Pinot Noir grapes and 2 varieties of Chardonnay grapes, each selected for their unique qualities and desirability in winemaking in our region.
+We are proud to produce 4 varieties of Pinot Noir grapes and 2 varieties of Chardonnay grapes, each selected for their unique qualities and desirability in winemaking.

 The entire vineyard is dry farmed without irrigation, forcing our roots deep into the soil in search of water.